 Autism or Autism Spectrum Disorder determines a person to show repetitive behavioral patterns and often impairs their social interactions with other people.

-Problems in communicating and social-interacting include:
+Problems in communicating and social interacting include:

 • Unusual speech patterns like using a robot tone/voice.

-• Trouble in maintaining eye-contact with people.
+• Trouble in maintaining eye contact with people.

 • Not reading facial expressions and body language.

-• Repeat the same phrases frequently.
+• Repeat the exact phrases frequently.

-• Difficulty in understanding other's emotions and expressing their own.
+• Difficulty in understanding others' emotions and expressing their own.

 • Difficulties in forming relationships.